Landscape Hardscapes 101

 One of the most expensive parts of any landscape are the hardscapes.
 Hardscapes are just what they sound like…Hard.
 Anything from concrete to metal, rock, sidewalks, built in ponds and pools are hardscapes and soft materials such as plants and soil complete a landscape.

 The Sandstone slabs below weighed in at 300 pounds each.
-I had 5 guys giving me dirty looks as I specifically instructed each stone into position.
 The bench in back is made of solid limestone blocks and this creation is easy maintenance, low water and doesn’t require much effort once it’s done.

 Even the smallest in ground Disappearing Water Feature can make a big splash in our space.